RubenBeeftink/integration/README.md

 <p align="center"><h3>Auphonic integration</h3></p>

 ##
 This integrates Auphonic audio optimization.
 Auphonic offers an API to user their services, which this aims to incorporate into a project.
+The basic principle of this code is that it sends an audio file to the auphonic service and later retreives an optimized file.
+The original file is then replaced by the optimized file.
 Auphonic optimizes audio using various algorithms and settings, which are described and configured using the `App\Helpers\AuphonicSettings` class.
 These settings reflect the exact settings and values as documented here: https://auphonic.com/help/api/.

 The settings class can then be passed along to the `App\Helpers\Auphonic` class along with an Episode model.